 Celebrating and recognizing the achievements of all those who have supported and made Flamboro Speedway what it is today is long overdue.
 Currently a Memorial Trophy honors those who have passed.
 This new project will be one more way to draw new and old fans to the track and celebrate the heroes of yesterday and teaching the young and up and coming racers and fans is important in the progression of the track for the future.
 Media will be kept informed of events and is my plan to have and promote special events such as old timers races, reunions and displays including photos, old newspaper clippings, scrapbooks, old programs, and personal items such as driver trophies, race suits, helmets and even old race cars on display.

 Something that has worked at other tracks and is very popular has been the Old Timers races and events that bring back the stars of the past, many who are undoubtedly heroes to today's racers and fans that have been attending Flamboro Speedway for many years.
 A Hall of Fame night or specially sponsored nights that racers of the past can be invited back similar to Memorial Night in 2011, are a great way to encourage those to return and enjoy where they once raced.
-I have been working at a scrapbook project and I estimate it will include stories and pictures that will number 5,000 + pages.
+I have been working at a scrapbook project and it will include stories, newspaper clippings and pictures.
 I have hundreds of old programs and tens of thousand of photos and scanned images from the past 50 years.
 I've also been working on putting together a list of every track champion for the past 50 years as well as the winners of each and every race since the track has opened.

 Any donations would be greatly appreciated and will be displayed at the track for fans to view on a regular basis.
 Your items can be returned if desired, please contact Randy at firstname.lastname@example.org for more information.